open-ephys/commutator-docs/source/index.rst

 All of our commutators work in a similar way.
 This documentation applies to all variants and highlights differences where appropriate.

 Follow the :ref:`quick_start` guide to verify the core functionality of your Open Ephys commutator.
 Learn in-depth about the commutators' features in the :ref:`user_guide`, or dive straight into the :doc:`user-guide/automatic-control/index` section to integrate a commutator with your acquisition hardware and software.
+Use the :doc:`developer-guide` if you are looking to build or make modifications to the hardware.

 .. toctree::
     :hidden: